Changi-Im/changi-im.github.io/_posts/2025-03-12-harmonic-in-speech-processing.md

 title: Harmonic in speech processing
 date: 2025-03-12 14:00:00
 description: Understand the concept of harmonics in audio
+math: true
 tags:
 categories:
 thumbnail: assets/img/harmonic_audio/spectrogram.png
 ---

 When I started working in the audio group, I often heard people mention the term **harmonic** in the context of speech processing.
-Something like *the harmonics become stronger when this solution is applied* or *the lower harmonics are emphasized were commonly used*.
+Something like *the harmonics become stronger when this solution is applied* or *the lower harmonics are emphasized were*.
 At first, I wasn’t sure what they meant.

 According to Wikipedia, a harmonic is defined as "*a sinusoidal wave with a frequency that is a positive integer multiple of the fundamental frequency of a periodic signal*".
 In other words, harmonics are a collection of frequency components that include the fundamental frequency and its integer multiples.
 The fundamental frequency is the lowest frequency of a periodic waveform, and the human voice is, essentially, a complex periodic waveform.